Reducing emissions for public sector organizations

 CleanBC, B.C.’s climate change strategy, establishes the Province’s pathway to a more prosperous, balanced, and sustainable future.
 Within CleanBC, government made two commitments related to public sector fleets:

-• Provincial government ministries will have 10% of light duty vehicle purchases be zero emission vehicles (ZEV), where an available ZEV meets operational needs
+• Provincial government ministries will have 10 percent of light duty vehicle purchases be zero emission vehicles (ZEV), where an available ZEV meets operational needs

 Efforts to transition the public sector fleet support the overall government plan for all new cars sold in B.C. to be ZEVs by 2040.
 Because vehicles are operational for up to 10 years, transitioning public sector fleet to ZEVs now will be critical to meeting the commitments.